Chapter in this post:

 No matter what the reason, the DeepL Mac App is not available in the Mac App Store, but only as a download on the developer page.
 If you can find the download anywhere else, don't do it.
 I will explain why in this guide.

-If, as a "thank you", every time I copy a text I receive a message on the screen that indicates the translation options of DeepL, then I can do without it and continue to use the DeepL website.
+If I receive a note on the screen “as a thank you” every time I copy a text, which points to the translation options of DeepL, then I can do without it and continue to use the DeepL website.

 This is then just one more mouse click (call up the website in the bookmarks bar), otherwise instead of twice cmd + C only once cmd + C and once cmd + V ... but no annoying message.

-Now I only see half a sentence "To activate Deepl, mark the one you want to translate".
-So pressed Cmd-C. And what's next???
-I only see the "Untitled" start window.
-The menu entry for the tutorial doesn't do anything.
+Now I only see half a sentence “To activate Deepl, mark the one to be translated”.
+So press Cmd-C. And what's next???
+I only see the start window “untitled”.
+The menu entry for the tutorial does nothing.

 This looks very unfinished and not really tested.
 Do they know about the Mac?